Program for Broad Prosperity

 Academic collaborative centers

-Within the university, in collaboration with external partners, academic collaborative centers were established to develop knowledge that contributes to solutions for the above-mentioned societal themes.
+Within the university, in collaboration with external partners, four academic collaborative centers were established to develop knowledge that contributes to solutions for the above-mentioned societal themes.
 These academic collaborative centers are characterized by multi-year, interdisciplinary collaboration in co-creation with businesses, governments, and other knowledge institutions, driven by a shared ambition.

 Academic Collaborative Centers